chuangcaleb/obsidian-caleb-public/The Greatest Showman Series/Never Enough – Analysis.md

 **Can you hear it echoing?**

-> V: Barnum’s ambition is growing... just as the circus Oddities start to feel the effects of a fraud
+> V: Barnum’s ambition is growing… just as the circus Oddities start to feel the effects of a fraud
 >
 > V: For Barnum, the circus Oddities are only an echo: a poor man’s substitute, or maybe just a mere “sideshow” and stepping stones to riches